kubeshop/testkube/docs/docs/articles/test-executions.md

 ## Architecture

-Testkube uses Kubernets Operator to reconcile Test and Test Suite Execution CRDs state and run corresponding test and test suite when resource generation is changed.
+Testkube uses a Kubernetes Operator to reconcile Test and Test Suite Execution CRDs state and run the corresponding test and test suite when resource generation is changed.